 The rise of the employment rate as permanently higher in the baseline projection would at first indicate that the expenditure and contribution percentages would be lower than in the baseline projection.
-In the long-term, a higher employment rate will, however, raise the pension level and the connection between employment and contribution level will disappear.
+In the long-term, however, a higher employment rate will raise the pension level and the connection between employment and contribution level will disappear.

-The decrease in starting disability pensions decreases pension expenditure and increases employment.
+The decrease in starting disability pension retirement risk decreases pension expenditure and increases employment.
 Both factors decrease contribution and expenditure percentages.
-Additionally, the decrease in starting disability pensions will slightly raise the average benefit level.
-The impact of starting disability pensions on the expenditure and contribution level will not disappear even in the long-term.
+Additionally, the decrease in starting disability pension retirement risk will slightly raise the average benefit level.